-This section covers steps you need to perform if you evaluated TeamCity with internal database and need to switch to an external database to prepare your TeamCity installation for production use.
+The current section covers the steps required to migrate TeamCity data from one database to another.
+The most typical case is when you evaluated TeamCity with the default internal database and need to switch to an external database to prepare your TeamCity installation for production use.
+The steps here are also applicable when switching from one external database to another.

 - Switch with no data migration: build configurations settings will be preserved, but not the historical builds data or users.

-- Full Migration: all the data is preserved except Inspections and Duplicate build results (and any database-stored data provided by the third-party plugins).
+- Full Migration: all the data is preserved except for any database-stored data provided by the third-party plugins.

 - Shut down the TeamCity server.